Lisa Gornick Regrets

 I was offered not just the work in the museum to explore but to go further afield into the whole university.
 This is very intriguing.
 Exploring the world of the university is also a way to get close to my recently departed mother, who, I think found the language of academia an inspiring release from I want to suggest her tendency to regret.
 (Is it a familial trait?)

 I want to begin the quest by engaging with university academics who’s work is someway related either to regret or to drawing or both.
 I hope to gain a more rounded view of the expression and notion of regret.
 To uncover how other people experience it and begin to explore why I have spent so much of my life doing it.
 And if finally now, I might stop it.

 The show aims to look at the mental state of regret - its link to depression, health and neuroscience.
 I also want to investigate from a cultural outlook how it is expressed in art, music and language.
-Is there a cultural system of regret that also effects whole societies and countries - what happens when it is not expressed - for example, Germany and Poland in respect to WW2 and perhaps, more closer to home, what happens when there is a vote say for Brexit that causes some to regret or over in the USA with the election of Trump - what happens when we all regret together.
+Is there a cultural system of regret that also effects whole societies and countries - what happens when we all regret together.
+But is it a good thing...what happens if you don't regret.